Aldaviva/SunsUpStreamsUp/Readme.md

 - [Open Broadcaster Software Studio ≥ 28](https://obsproject.com/download)
 - [.NET ≥ 8 Runtime x64 or ARM64](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - Operating system
-    - [Linux x64 distribution and version supported by .NET Runtime](https://learn.microsoft.com/en-us/dotnet/core/install/linux) (tested on Fedora Workstation 39)
+    - [Linux x64 distribution and version supported by .NET Runtime](https://learn.microsoft.com/en-us/dotnet/core/install/linux) (tested on Fedora Workstation 40)
     - [Windows ≥ 10 or Server ≥ 2012, x64](https://learn.microsoft.com/en-us/dotnet/core/install/windows)
     - [Mac OS ≥ 12, x64 or ARM64](https://learn.microsoft.com/en-us/dotnet/core/install/macos)

 ## Installation
 1. Download the [latest release ZIP file](https://github.com/Aldaviva/SunsUpStreamsUp/releases/latest) for your operating system and CPU architecture.
 1. Extract all files from the ZIP file to a directory on your hard drive.
-1. On Linux and Mac OS, enable the executable bit on the program in a terminal
+1. On Linux and Mac OS, enable the executable bit on the program in a terminal.
     ```sh
-    chmod +x SunsUpStreamsUp
+    chmod +x sunsupstreamsup
     ```

 ### Updating
 1. Download the [latest release ZIP file](https://github.com/Aldaviva/SunsUpStreamsUp/releases/latest) for your operating system and CPU architecture.
-1. Extract the executable file (`SunsUpStreamsUp` or `SunsUpStreamsUp.exe`) from the ZIP file to your installation directory.
+1. Extract the executable file (`sunsupstreamsup` or `sunsupstreamsup.exe`) from the ZIP file to your installation directory.
 Do not overwrite your existing `appsettings.json`.

 ## Configuration
-1. Launch OBS and go to Tools › WebSocket Server Settings.
+1. In the OBS menu bar, go to Tools › WebSocket Server Settings.
 1. Ensure **Enable WebSocket Server** is checked.
 1. Set a password, or copy the generated password using Show Connect Info › Server Password › Copy.
 1. Press OK.
-1. In this program's installation directory, open `appsettings.json` in a text editor, and set the following properties in the given sections.
+1. In this program's installation directory, open [`appsettings.json`](https://github.com/Aldaviva/SunsUpStreamsUp/blob/master/SunsUpStreamsUp/appsettings.json) in a text editor, and set the following properties in the given objects.

 ### `geography`
 |Name|Values|Description|